 More than 2000 years ago, people found a way to use clay in medicine and benefit from it, and surprisingly - they were onto something.
 Fast forward to the 21st century, we now know the topical use of specific types of clays can have amazing benefits for the skin.

-Today, we’ll explore this in detail, and learn how to use clay for skin Clay can nourish your sensitive skin, help you get rid of acne or any other skin problem you might be facing.
+Today, we’ll explore this in detail, and learn how to use clay for the skin.
+Clay can nourish your sensitive skin, help you get rid of acne or any other skin problem you might be facing.

 If you’re still skeptical, that’s alright - we’ll give you arguments..
 There really is evidence on how different types of clay can help with different skin conditions, but the most important thing is to know how to choose the right clay for your skin and what natural ingredients to mix it with to make the perfect DIY clay mask!